 It should be noted that air quality M&S activities carried out to support responder and community health and safety during an oil spill incident are typically undertaken by the Health and Safety (H&S) Team under the guidance of the Safety Officer.
 Air quality M&S activities conducted as part of the environmental monitoring and sampling activities discussed in this document may be led either by the M&S Team or the H&S Team.
 In the latter case, the M&S Team/Environment Unit may be involved in managing the data flow or ensuring that the data are utilized effectively by the Planning Section which has overall responsibility for M&S activities.

 A detailed summary of potential M&S locations, media types, objectives and methods can be found in Tables 7 to 11 on pages 33-37.
-Section 3
+Further guidance may be found in Kirby et al., 2018.